 Pick-up over the counter from the nearest store based on product availability - This facility provides the customers with the option to go and immediately pick up the item they bought online.

 Pick-up from the nearest centre of delivery by setting up several hyperlocal hubs at important locations across a city instead of one centralised warehouse - This facility provides customers who aren't sure of where they would be on a given day - to pick up their order by themselves going to the nearest located hub.

 Delivery at an authorised alternate address in case there's no one to collect the parcel at the primary address - This facility reduces the chances of failed delivery by delivering the item to a neighbouring address authorised by the customer themselves.

 You should send notifications via multiple means of communication to make sure they are read or seen by customers.
 Use the popular means of communication, like e-mail, SMS, WhatsApp, in-app notifications, and a phone call to proactively intimate your customer in case of any delay in delivery or cancellation of order or occurrence of any other undesired event to let your customers know in advance what is coming.
-This would, in turn, reduce any chances of friction with customers in the last leg of delivery.
+This would, in turn, reduce any chances of friction between final mile carriers and customers in the last leg of delivery.

 One of the biggest hazards last mile ecommerce companies face is the return or exchange of a product and refund of money in case of valid reasons.
 The time to return/exchange/refund is considerably dependent on the last mile of delivery, which incidentally becomes the first mile when the product is to be returned or exchanged.
 Most of the aforesaid points apply to this point, too.